Fontaine (Genshin Impact): Geography

-Genshin Impact also introduced creatures called Melusines to Fontaine, furry anthropomorphic humanoid creatures who help play the roles of police and security guards around the Court of Fontaine.
-Melusines are seen to get along quite well with humans in Fontaine, although this was not always the case.
+Genshin Impact also introduced creatures called Melusines to Fontaine, furry anthropomorphic humanoid creatures who generally help play the roles of police and security guards around the Court of Fontaine.
+Melusines are seen to get along quite well with humans in Fontaine, although this was not always the case as they had been discriminated against for a time before the game's events.
 They share the same name as the mythic water sprite on whom they are based.

 Lore

 In ancient times, the ruler of Teyvat punished the irreverent natives of Fontaine by unleashing a great flood that destroyed all of Fontaine's civilization.
 After slaying the Hydro Dragon Sovereign who presided over the Primordial Sea, Celestia created the first Hydro Archon, Egeria, to take control over it.
-Egeria used the Primordial Sea to help her familiars, known as the Hydro Eidolons, assume human form, creating Teyvat's first humans.
-This act enraged the Heavenly Principles, who then prophesied that one day Fontaine would be submerged by a flood, its people would revert to Hydro Eidolons, and the Hydro Archon would weep, sitting on her throne.
+Egeria used the Primordial Sea to help her familiars, known as the Oceanids, assume human form, creating Teyvat's first humans.
+This act enraged the Heavenly Principles, who then prophesied that one day Fontaine would be submerged by a flood, its people would revert to being Oceanids, and the Hydro Archon would weep, sitting on her throne.

 Thousands of years later, the Archon Remus, born in Sumeru, came to Fontaine's high seas and founded the nation of Remuria.
 Under him, the kingdom conquered vast territories and enjoyed an era of prosperity.
 One day, a prophet told Remus of the future flood disaster destined to strike Fontaine, urging him to seek counsel from the imprisoned Egeria.
 From her, Remus obtained the "Dew of Life", which he used to transform his people into a new race with magic stones as their bodies.
 The prophet then sacrificed her life to create "Phobos", a device that governed the emotions of the people.
 However, human negative emotions corrupted Phobos, leading to Remuria's downfall.

 After Remuria's collapse, Egeria took charge and restored order.
 Her successor, Focalors, rose to power and also sought to resolve the prophesied disaster.
-To avoid Celestia's scrutiny, she created a double, Furina, to act in her stead and handle Fontaine's affairs.
-Meanwhile, Focalors secretly accumulated power, and on the eve of the catastrophe, she entrusted the power to the new Hydro Dragon Sovereign, Neuvillette, so that he could confront the disaster, sacrificing her life in the process and leaving Furina to live as a normal human.
+To avoid Celestia's scrutiny, she created a double by separating her divinity from her humanity, Furina, to act in her stead and handle Fontaine's affairs.
+Meanwhile, Focalors secretly accumulated power, and on the eve of the catastrophe, she entrusted the authority over the element of Hydro to the new Hydro Dragon Sovereign, Neuvillette, so that he could confront the disaster, sacrificing her life in the process and leaving Furina to live as a normal human.
 Following Focalors' wishes, Neuvillette protected the people of Fontaine during the calamity.
 Afterward, Furina withdrew from public affairs in Fontaine, leaving the country under Neuvillette's governance.